terabytesoftw/yii2/docs/guide/tutorial-standalone-actions.md

 - The endpoint is single-purpose: webhooks, health checks, integrations, one-shot operations.

 Both styles can coexist.
-A controller can have most of its `actionXxx` methods, and a standalone `<X>Action.php` file can fill in a specific action that deserves its own class.
-Controllers always win when both could match the same route, so existing applications upgrade with no behavioral change.
+A controller can have most of its `actionXxx` methods, and a standalone `<X>Action.php` file can fill in a specific action that the controller does **not** implement.
+If both a controller method and a standalone Action class match the same route, `Module::runAction()` throws `InvalidConfigException` so the developer disambiguates instead of silently shadowing one or the other.

 ## A complete CRUD example